Back to Resources

 Your Dubai living costs might be $40,000 to $60,000 per year.
 But the tax savings alone can cover most or all of your living expenses.
 This is the fundamental math that makes Dubai attractive for high-earning entrepreneurs, even though the city itself is not cheap.

 The break-even point, where the tax savings exceed the cost of living in Dubai, depends on your income level and your home country's tax rate.
 For most entrepreneurs earning above $80,000 USD per year and coming from a 30%+ tax jurisdiction, the math works strongly in favor of Dubai.
+If you earn less than $60,000 USD per year, the financial case is less clear cut, and you would want to weigh other factors like lifestyle, location, and business opportunities.

 Frequently Asked Questions